Fife Circle Line: Future services

-It has also been proposed to start a Burntisland - Leith ferry crossing in order to spread some of the Fife-Edinburgh traffic.
+It has been proposed to start a Burntisland - Leith ferry crossing in order to spread some of the Fife-Edinburgh traffic.
 A previous attempt at promoting this ferry service as a commuter route in 1991 failed after 18 months.
-Leith itself, now Edinburgh's government district, is not served by rail but is planned to be linked to the Edinburgh tram network.
+Leith itself, now Edinburgh's government district, is not served by rail but does have transport links to Waverley station via the Edinburgh tram network.

 Electrification

-The £55 million first phase, to electrify 104 km of Fife Circle track, between Haymarket and Dalmeny, for use by battery electric multiple units, was begun by Scottish Powerlines in June 2022 and is due to be completed by December 2024.
+The £55 million first phase, to electrify 104 km of Fife Circle track, between Haymarket and Dalmeny, for use by battery electric multiple units, was begun by Scottish Powerlines in June 2022 and is due to be completed by December 2024, although this project has been delayed and is expected to completed by December 2025.
 Further phases will electrify the lines between Kinghorn, Thornton, Ladybank and Lochgelly.
+This will allow the Fife Circle services to be operated by battery electric multiple units whilst minimising capital expenditure on infrastructure, in particular avoiding the major expense of electrifying the Forth Bridge.
+Complete electrification would be possible at some future date.
+The partial electrification was due to be completed by December 2025 but there has been some slippage in these target dates.